apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Scientists say they're a step closer to reviving mammoths.
-What could go wrong?**
+**The Philippines says it won't let China remove a Filipino military outpost on a disputed shoal**

-You can read more about it [here](https://www.washingtonpost.com/climate-environment/2024/03/06/scientists-say-theyre-step-closer-reviving-mammoths-what-could-go-wrong/).
+You can read more about it [here](https://apnews.com/article/south-china-sea-philippines-tension-clash-thomas-5024df819b8ae87b99c24e179f9da774).

 ## Requirements
 - Python 3.8